govau/service-manual/content/content-strategy/search-engine-optimisation/on-page-seo/screenshot4.md

 caption:
 level: 2
 display: 3
-long_description: longtext4.md
+long_description:
 ---
-## [3]Example of a rich answer
+### [3]Example of a rich answer
+This image shows an example of a rich answer.
+The search term is ‘do my tax’.
+The rich answer shows the relevant answer from the Australian Taxation Office (ATO) at the top.
+The link goes through to the relevant ATO web page.

-Rich answer when searching for the search term 'do my tax'.
-For the search term ‘do my tax’, a rich answer appears at the top of the organic search results.
+The rich answer appears at the top of the organic search results.
 This is a good SEO result because it returns a relevant answer and a top ranking.